tomhealy1/project/README.md

 Next we will look some visualisations.
 The use of visualsations can detect patterns and anomolies in the data that would other wise not be readily apparent.

 A Scatterplot is a good place to start.
 With a scatterplot , we can get good isea of the different data points.
 In the next plot, we can see the ratio of the size of the sepal length to the sepal width.
+We can see from the below that data points are very well segmented.
+The one setosa at co-ords (41, 1) looks like an outlier which could be interesting.

 <p align="left">
 <img src="https://github.com/tomhealy1/project/blob/master/Sepal_Length_Width_Ratio.png">

-We can contract this with the plot showing the ratio of Petal Length and Petal Width.
+We can contrast this with the plot showing the ratio of Petal Length and Petal Width.

 <p align="left">
 <img src="https://github.com/tomhealy1/project/blob/master/petal_length_petal_width.png">

+Again the species seem very well segmented.